Below is a listing of departments, contacts, and a brief description.

 The Cataloging department maintains the accuracy and consistency of Mason Library’s metadata in the Keene-Link online catalog.
 When library materials arrive and when new online services are activated, the Cataloging department creates and adds appropriate catalog records to Keene-Link.
 The department also processes library materials in many formats for shelving, and manages withdrawn materials until they are re-located.
 Close cooperation with Keene Public Library is maintained to ensure a useful catalog for both libraries.

-Patrick O’Brien, Head of Technical Services
+Patrick O’Brien, Technical Services

 The Circulation Department circulates library materials to patrons, checks in returned materials, oversees shelving of materials, and maintains library stacks.
 Circulation staff are responsible for organizing course and library reserve material and for overdue and billing functions.
 Circulation Department works closely with all other areas of the Library, especially Public Services and Technical Services, to assure the delivery of quality service to patrons.